clark-pain/Portfolio/index.md

 ### Bio
 I called San Diego, CA home for the first 18 years of my life, and that has invariably had a lasting effect on me.
 I love everything outdoor-related, having spent many of my formative years on the ocean, in the mountains, and on the ski slopes (However, I was spoiled just a tad, as anyone who knows me knows that I will usually make some comment about the weather any time it is more than 5 degrees above or below 75F).
 Fast-forward to 2019 and I still spend the vast majority of my free time outdoors running, hiking, or on my bike.
 Work-life balance is very important to me, as I believe that much of life's enjoyment comes from exploring new places, meeting new people, and seeking-out new experiences.

+#### Passions
+I am passionate about our future, and by our, I mean the future of us as a people.
+The world is changing at a dizzying rate, and we need to innovate and develop at an equal or greater rate if we want to stay ahead of the curve.
+We need to create invest in technologies that allow us to better utilize our limited resources, be they human, natural, or strategic.

 ---